2025-04-25 00:06:00 +0800 CST By Martina Wilson

 Genetic Predisposition

-Sesame allergies, like many food allergies, are often genetic.
-If you have a family history of allergies, especially to seeds or nuts, your risk of developing a sesame allergy is significantly higher.
-However, having a genetic predisposition doesn't guarantee the development of an allergy.
+Sesame allergies, like many food allergies, often have genetic roots.
+If you have a family history of allergies, especially seed or nut allergies, your risk of developing a sesame allergy increases.
+However, a genetic predisposition does not guarantee an allergy will develop.

 Environmental Factors

-Environmental factors may also contribute to developing a sesame allergy.
-Early exposure to sesame, especially during infancy, might affect one's chances of developing an allergy.
-Additionally, dietary changes, such as increased sesame use, have led to more frequent exposure, increasing sensitization rates.
+Environmental factors may also influence the development of a sesame allergy.
+Early exposure to sesame, especially during infancy, might affect one’s chances of developing an allergy.
+Additionally, increased use of sesame in foods has led to more frequent exposure, raising sensitization rates.

 Cross-Reactivity

-If you have another seed or nut allergy, you're more likely to develop a sesame allergy due to cross-reactivity.
-This occurs when proteins in various foods are similar, causing your immune system to respond identically to those foods.
-For example, people with peanut or tree nut allergies are at an increased risk of reacting to sesame.
+If you have other seed or nut allergies, you are more likely to develop an allergy to sesame due to cross-reactivity.
+This occurs when proteins in various foods are similar, prompting your immune system to react identically to those foods.
+For example, people with peanut or tree nut allergies are at a higher risk of reacting to sesame.

 Age and Timing of Exposure

-The age at which you are first exposed to sesame can affect your allergic risk.
-Some studies suggest that introducing allergens like sesame early in life may help prevent allergies.
-The optimal timing and method of exposure are still subjects of ongoing research in allergy prevention.
+The age at which you are first exposed to sesame can impact your allergic risk.
+Some studies suggest that early introduction of allergens like sesame may help prevent allergies.
+However, the optimal timing and method of exposure remain subjects of ongoing research in allergy prevention.

 Diagnosing and Treating Sesame Allergies